Vasagiri-sai-kumar/data-analysis-project-sales-dataset/README.md

 18. Quantity: Number of units sold.
 19. Discount: Discount applied to the sale.
 20. Profit: Profit made on the sale.
-Data Questions to solve the MY SQL Queries
-Here are some questions to guide your analysis:
-1. Sales Performance:
-a)	What are the total sales and profit for the entire dataset?

-b)	Which products have the highest and lowest sales?

-2. Customer Insights:
-a)	Who are the top 10 customers by sales?

-b)	How do sales and profit vary across different customer segments?

-3. Time Series Analysis:
-a)	What are the sales trends over time (monthly, Quarterly, yearly)?

-4. Geographical Analysis:
-a)	Which regions generate the most sales?

-b)	How do sales and profit vary by state and city?

-5. Product Analysis:
-a)	Which product categories and sub-categories are the most and least profitable?

-b)	Analyze the impact of discounts on sales and profit.

-6. Shipping and Delivery:
-a.
-How does the ship mode affect sales and profit?

-b.
-Analyze the average delivery time and its impact on customer satisfaction.

 Superstore Sales Analysis Report
 1. Introduction